anvilco/spectaql/README.md

 ## Custom Builds

-The best option for building your own custom functionality into DociQL is to [fork DociQL on GitHub](https://help.github.com/articles/fork-a-repo/), and make your own modifications in source.
-This way you can keep up to date by merging changes from the `master` branch, and your can also contribute your updates back to `master` by creating a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) if you think they improve DociQL somehow.
+The best option for building your own custom functionality into DociQL is to [fork DociQL on GitHub](https://help.github.com/articles/fork-a-repo/) and make your own modifications in the source.
+This way, you can keep up-to-date by merging changes from the `master` branch and you can also contribute your updates back to `master` by creating a [Pull Request](https://help.github.com/articles/creating-a-pull-request/), especially if you think they'll be an improvement for DociQL.

-To fork DociQL go to `https://github.com/wayfair/dociql`, and press the 'Fork' button.
+To fork DociQL go to `https://github.com/wayfair/dociql` and press the 'Fork' button.
 Now you can `git clone git@github.com:<yourname>/dociql.git` to make your own changes.

-Alternatively, you can just copy the contents of `app` from the main repo which contains all the source files such as templates, stylesheets and JavaScripts.
-Now just pass the path to your custom `app` path to the CLI like so: `dociql -a dociql.json`
+Alternatively, you can just copy the contents of `app` from the main repo which contains all of the source files such as templates, stylesheets, and JavaScripts.
+Now, just pass the path from your custom `app` path to the CLI like so: `dociql -a dociql.json`.

 ## Optimizing Your Workflow

-Using an API spec to generate your docs has a number of great advantages, such as:
+Using an API spec to generate your documentation has a number of great advantages, such as:

 * **Maintain a single source**: Save time by removing the need to maintain a separate API spec and API documentation.
 * **No more out-of-date documentation**: Your documentation will always be up-to-date with your API spec.